Defiant N. Korea leader says he will complete nuke program

 While the English version of the report was less straightforward, the Korean version quoted Kim as declaring the missile as operationally ready.
 He vowed to complete his nuclear weapons program in the face of strengthening international sanctions, the agency said.

-Photos published by North Korea’s state media showed the missile being launched from a truck-mounted launcher and a smiling Kim clapping and raising his fist while celebrating from an observation point.
+Photos published by North Korea’s state media showed the missile being fired from a truck-mounted launcher and a smiling Kim clapping and raising his fist while celebrating from an observation point.
+It was the first time North Korea showed the missile being launched directly from a vehicle, which experts said indicated confidence about the mobility and reliability of the system.
+In previous tests, North Korea used trucks to transport and erect the Hwasong-12s, but moved the missiles on separate firing tables before launching them.

 The U.N.
 Security Council accused North Korea of undermining regional peace and security by launching its latest missile over Japan and said its nuclear and missile tests “have caused grave security concerns around the world” and threaten all 193 U.N. member states.